L.A.X (musician): Life and career

 Damilola Afolabi was born in Lagos State, Nigeria.
 He had his secondary school education at Nigerian Turkish International College, Lagos where he formed a music group called Flyboiz, releasing a single titled "Busy Body".
 With the view of furthering his education, L.A.X left the group to study in the United Kingdom where he started recording songs and shot few videos.

 In 2012, L.A.X released his first major single "Jaye" which featured vocal appearance from Ice Prince.
 Upon his return to Nigeria, he met Wizkid through his stylist and went on to sign his first professional recording contract with Starboy Entertainment in 2013.

 On 20 August 2013, L.A.X teamed up with Wizkid to release his first single under the imprint titled "Caro" which gained massive airplay and further ushered him into the Nigerian music industry.
 "Caro" gained massive airplay and was critically accepted among music critics.
 The song was nominated in the "Hottest Single of The Year" category at the 2014 Nigeria Entertainment Awards.

 Following the success of "Caro", L.A.X featured Wizkid on another song titled "Ginger".
 The song was nominated in the "Best Collaboration" category at the 2014 edition of BEN Television Awards.
 In August 2014, he completed his master's degree programme from the University of Manchester.
 In an interview with Encomium Magazine, L.A.X revealed that he is working on his debut studio album.

+On 4 March 2018, L.A.X established his record label Rasaki Music Group (commonly known as Rasaki Music Ltd or Rasaki Music), with its headquarters in Lagos.
+On 27 July 2020, he announced signing with Empire Distribution, Records and Publishing Inc., with the release of his song "Lose My Mind", the opening track on his second studio album ZaZa Vibes, which was released on 25 November 2020, through Rasaki Music, and Empire.
+The album features Mr Eazi, Tekno, Tiwa Savage, Simi, Peruzzi, TimiBOI, and OmarTheDJ.
+On 24 November 2021, he released an extended version of the album, with new features from Zaider, Lil Silvio, and Bella Shmurda.
+In 2021, L.A.X covers Deeds Magazine print titled "L.A.X: Syncing Good Vibes and Exceptional Music", following the success of the album.